"I Get Tired, Too"

 Most people who are regularly tired can trace it to some aspect of their lives -- they don't get enough sleep, they're too busy, they're under too much pressure, etc. People with ME/CFS, however, don't have an obvious cause of fatigue.
 Usually, they were perfectly healthy people one day and no longer healthy the next.

-What Does Chronic Fatigue Syndrome Do to Your Body?
+What It Does to Your Body

 Common ME/CFS symptoms include: